-The other information comprises the information included in the in include the consolidated financial statements and our auditor's rep responsible for the other information.
-In addition, those charged w overseeing the Group's reporting process of the other information.
+The other information comprises the information included in the integrated report, but does not include the consolidated financial statements and our auditor's report hereon.
+Management is responsible for the other information.
+In addition, those charged with governance are responsible for overseeing the Group's reporting process of the other information.